In-Training Defenses against Emergent Misalignment in Language Models: Conclusion

 \section{Conclusion}

 Emergent misalignment presents a significant threat to model providers who allow fine-tuning of their models through an API.
 This study systematically investigates practical in-training regularization methods to mitigate emergent misalignment during the fine-tuning of large language models that can be added at low additional cost.
-Among the tested approaches, KL-divergence and interleaving safe training data effectively reduce emergent misalignment, though each presents distinct trade-offs, including constraints on learning capacity and increased incoherence, respectively, which may present an unacceptable alignment tax.
-Our findings underscore the necessity of developing precise and balanced strategies to ensure safe deployment of fine-tuned language models in diverse application domains.
-We encourage the community to focus future research on regularization techniques that are specifically targeted at misalignment, the design of specialized datasets for interleaving, and comprehensive evaluation frameworks that take into account the alignment taxes.
+Our method of interleaving safety data that have a large perplexity gap between an aligned and a misaligned model provides the best overall solution, which reduces emergent misalignment while retaining its coherence and ability to learn benign and narrowly misaligned tasks.
+We encourage the community to continue research on regularization techniques that are specifically targeted at preventing misalignment.
+Promising future directions include on-the-fly construction of interleaving datasets tailored to the fine-tuning data, synthetic generation of stereotypically virtuous data using respective persona vectors, or selecting especially useful data from a large pretraining corpus.